-These healthy, low carb Pumpkin Protein Bars are easy to make and packed with protein.
-In addition, they contain only a few simple Paleo and Vegan ingredients, including pea protein, almond butter and pumpkin puree.
-This low carb pumpkin protein bar recipe is perfect for an on-the-go snack or quick post workout treat.
+These low carb pumpkin protein bars are easy to make and packed with protein.
+In addition, they contain only a few simple paleo and vegan ingredients, including pea protein, almond butter and pumpkin puree.
+This healthy pumpkin protein bar recipe is perfect for an on-the-go snack or quick post workout treat.

-There's nothing I like more than snacking on a clean, homemade protein bar.
+There's no better snack that a healthy homemade protein bar.
 They're filling, satisfying, packed with protein, low carb and delicious!
 Well, so long as you're making them with the right ingredients.

 I like keeping my protein bar recipes low in sugar and high in fat and protein.
-Plus, I use only real, whole food ingredients.
-And this bar is no different!
+This makes them tasty and satiating.
+Plus, I use only real, whole food ingredients - no fillers, additives or fake sugars.

 Protein Bar Highlights